beekeeper-studio/beekeeper-studio/docs/troubleshooting/README.md

 # Troubleshooting

 Hopefully you can solve your problems with the details below.
-If not please [open a ticket][newissue] on our issues page and we'll try our best to help you out.
+If not please [contact us][/contact/] and we'll try our best to help.

 [[toc]]